FendiAnwarRifai/chaters-API/readme.md

 # Chaters backend
 This API is for Chaters APP [https://github.com/FendiAnwarRifai/chaters-Frontend](https://github.com/FendiAnwarRifai/chaters-Frontend)<br>
 Chaters is a messaging application for smartphones.
 Chaters is a cross-platform messaging application that allows us to exchange messages without credit, because Chaters uses internet data packages.
 Chaters application uses internet connection 3G, 4G or WiFi for data communication.
-By using Chaters, we can chat online, share files, exchange photos and more
+By using Chaters, we can chat online, exchange photos and more

 ## Requirements
 ```